Unity-Technologies/sentis-samples/StarSimulationSample/README.md

 var x_n = worker.PeekOutput("output_1") as TensorFloat;
 ```

-The result will be the position and momentum tensor.
-Those tensor reside on the GPU and we can Pin them directly to a vertex shader to update the particles position.
+The result will be the position and momentum tensors.
+Those tensors reside on the GPU and we can pin them directly to a vertex shader to update the particles positions.

 ```
 Renderer renderer = planets[i].GetComponent<Renderer>();